 Structures Form a Field, Once a Single Line is Drawn Exposing Fragments, a group show, curated by Neringa Dastoor as an indirect response to the artist David Raymond Conroy’s residency at Seventeen Gallery.
 Participating artists: Neringa Dastoor, Richard McVetis, Archana Pathak, YiMiao Shih

 A loosely curated exhibition slowly opening a conversation on the subject of retail space and our understanding of it as a commercial phenomenon and its resonances with fast fashion.
 Displayed works appear to be in progress, allowing manufactured artefacts to become open, honest (occasionally satirical) independent narratives themselves.

 It may be that ‘the medium is the message’ since artists use textiles or canvas (the media used for centuries in the art of fashion) as a way to convey differently angled narratives and reveal individual/independent perspectives on this complex subject matter which is constantly physically and conceptually manufacturing our lived experiences.
-But here textiles are not wholesale; here stories have space (and time) to present and expose themselves in greater depth.
+But here textiles are not for sale or wholesale; here stories have space (and time) to present and expose their origins.

 Friday 18 January:

 7-9pm (PV): Richard McVetis, YiMiao Shih, Neringa Dastoor